ekspla/Pitot_GPS_Sensor_Logger/README.md

 An air/ground speed measurement system with logging functionality was easily built with a Pitot tube [1](https://en.wikipedia.org/wiki/Pitot_tube) and a GPS receiver using micropython [2](https://micropython.org/).
-The system allows us to measure the air and the ground speeds almost simultaneously at 5 Hz or more for various outdoor activities.
+The system allows us to measure the air and the ground speeds almost simultaneously at 5 Hz or more in various outdoor activities.
 As a demonstration of this system, a correlation map of the air and the ground speeds of drfating in cycling [3](https://en.wikipedia.org/wiki/Drafting_(aerodynamics)) is shown.